 - 1) Pupils are to enter the multi-purpose room quietly and go directly to their assigned table. - 2) Pupils who have brought lunch from home may begin eating as soon as they are seated. - 3) All pupils are to remain quiet until after the Lunch Supervisor gives directions.
-When all pupils have received lunch or milk, pupils may talk quietly to classmates at their table. - 4) Pupils are to remain seated at all times, unless excused by the Lunch Supervisor. - 5) During lunch period, there shall be no: - a.
+When all pupils have received lunch or milk, pupils may talk quietly to classmates at their table. - 4) Pupils are to remain seated at all times, unless excused by the Lunch Supervisor.
+All pupils will sit correctly and safely in their seats. - 5) During the lunch period, there shall be no: - a.
 Throwing of food - b.
 Shouting from table to table - c.
 Getting out of individual seats to visit other pupils - d.
-Hitting, pushing, kicking - 6) After the Lunch Supervisor excuses a table of individual pupils, and before the pupils go outside or return to class, each pupil at the table is to assist with the clean-up of the table and the floor under and around the table. - 7) There shall be no running in the multi-purpose room during lunch. - 8) All pupils who are hurt or sick during lunch period are to report to the Lunch Supervisor.
+Hitting, pushing, kicking - 6) After the Lunch Supervisor excuses a table of individual pupils, and before the pupils go outside or return to class, each pupil at the table is to assist with the clean-up of the table and the floor under and around the table. - 7) There shall be no running in the multi-purpose room during lunch. - 8) All pupils who are hurt or sick during lunch period are to report to the Lunch Supervisor. - 9) All pupils are to ask the Lunch Supervisor for permission prior to using the bathroom.
+Only one student should be entering the bathroom at a time. - 10) Students should not leave the lunchroom without the permission of the Lunch Supervisor.

 All pupils are required to go outside for lunch recess.
-A doctor's note is the only justification for keeping an individual pupil in the School Office during the playground recess.
+A doctor's note is the only justification for keeping an individual pupil in the School Office during recess.